Aziza A is seen standing outdoors near pink flowers and trees with autumn leaves.

 Beyond my work as a therapist,

 I’m deeply nourished by the natural world.
-I love wandering through the forests of the west coast of British Columbia, where I feel most like myself—whether I’m among the trees, by the ocean, or in the mountains.
-Nature has been, and continues to be, one of my greatest teachers, gently reminding me to honour the seasons and cycles within myself and all of life.
-I’m deeply grateful to live, play, and practice on the ancestral and unceded lands of the Hul’qumi’num and SENĆOŦEN-speaking peoples.
+I love wandering through the forests of the west coast of British Columbia, where I feel most like myself—whether among the trees, by the ocean, or in the mountains.
+Nature has been, and continues to be, one of my greatest teachers, gently reminding me to honour the seasons and cycles within myself and in life.
+I’m deeply grateful to live, play, and practice on the ancestral and unceded lands of the Hul’qumi’num peoples and the SENĆOŦEN-speaking peoples.

 I share many of my adventures with my two loyal buddies, Dexter and Oki, who keep me grounded, playful, and present.

 I nurture a deep connection to the rhythms of life that sustain and inspire me.
-I find peace in the presence of plants, experiencing them as quiet teachers that invite me to slow down, listen, and reconnect.
+I find peace in the presence of plants, which I experience as quiet teachers that invite me to slow down, listen, and reconnect.
 Rest, for me, is a form of resistance—a way of honouring my body and spirit in a world that so often asks us to keep pushing.

-I’m drawn to the beauty of new places, the joy of meeting kindred spirits, the warmth of animals, and the simple pleasure of sharing nourishing food with others.
+I’m drawn to the beauty of new places, the joy of meeting new people, and the warmth of animals and other living beings.
 I also love learning through hands-on practices like basket weaving and traditional broom making, where the gentle repetition of creating invites me into presence.
 Skiing and camping remind me of nature’s expansiveness, aliveness, and quiet steadiness, and I feel deeply grateful to live in a place where I can experience this so often.

 These practices and passions shape how I show up as a therapist—rooted, present, and attuned—committed to offering a space where you can slow down, reconnect, and be supported on your own journey.